-He has researched Fairey Marine and its boats, associated types and their rivals since 2002, and published monographs on Fairey Marine, Bruce Campbell, Sonny Levi’s Trianas, the Port Hamble Pacemakers, the first Cowes-Torquay offshore powerboat race in 1961, and with Graham Stevens a reference book on the Daily Express sponsored years of the Cowes-Torquay races from 1961 to 1978, plus biographies of Chris Tremlett and C W Burnard.
+He has researched Fairey Marine and its boats, associated types and their rivals since 2002, and published monographs on Fairey Marine, Bruce Campbell, Sonny Levi, the Port Hamble Pacemakers, the first Cowes-Torquay offshore powerboat race in 1961, and with Graham Stevens a reference book on the Daily Express sponsored years of the Cowes-Torquay races from 1961 to 1978, the five British offshore races, plus biographies of Chris Tremlett, John Iddon and C W Burnard.
 In addition Charles has drawn coloured profiles of around 150 boats, used to illustrate his books and individually printed as posters.

 Charles catalogued the drawings of the late Alan V Burnard, designer of the Fairey powerboats, and distributes copies of the original Fairey Marine drawings on behalf of the Fairey Owners’ Club and the Classic Boat Museum, Cowes.

 He has also contributed to the Fairey News, Professional Boatbuilder, COPC News, Riva Magazine, River Hamble Handbook and the On Site Review.
-He is Archivist to the Fairey Owners’ Club, and a member of the Classic Offshore Powerboat Club, the Classic Motor Boat Association, the Windermere Motor Boat Racing Club and the Association of Yachting Historians.
+He is Archivist to the Fairey Owners’ Club, and a member of the Classic Offshore Powerboat Club, the Classic Motor Boat Association, Association of Yachting Historians and was a long term member of the Windermere Motor Boat Racing Club.

 Graham’s interest in raceboats began when serving an apprenticeship with Vosper Ltd, in the days of the Tramontanas and Flying Fish.
 He teamed up with Lorne Campbell, a fellow Vosper man, to build the Class 2 Highland Fling for Lady Arran, which broke several records at Windermere.